 Part of the Upper Erme stone row

-The final report on the Bancbryn stone alignment provides a variety of reasons why the authors do not believe that the row can be prehistoric.
+The final Cotswold Archaeology report on the Bancbryn stone alignment provides a variety of reasons why the authors did not believe that the row can be prehistoric.
 Among the reasons cited is:

 “the overall alignment of the Mynydd y Betws alignment is sinuous in form which is not typical for prehistoric ceremonial/ritual stone alignments which are… predominantly straight.”